TriumphLLC/Blend4Web/deploy/doc/en/_sources/objects.txt

 Get object API
 ==============

-To perform any operation with an object, you first need to get it (i.e. recieve the link to it).
+To perform any operation with an object, you first need to get it (i.e. receive the link to it).
 There are several API functions for doing this.
 A link to an object has ``Object3D`` type.

 :b4wref:`scenes.get_object_by_name()`
     Get object by name.